jembi/openhim-docker/README.md

 # Jembi Openhim Docker Repository

-Process for creating a new Openhim release on Docker hub
+Process for creating a new Openhim release on Docker hub.

 * Step 1: Add a new folder for new release candidate.
 The folder should have the same name as the release version, i.e. `1.0.0` for release `v1.0.0`